Dynamics-Aligned Shared Hypernetworks for Contextual RL under Discontinuous Shifts: Introduction

 \item \textbf{DMA*-SH Architecture}.
-We propose DMA*-SH, a shared-hypernetwork framework for context-inferred RL that provides multiplicative modulation suited to actuator inversion and couples adaptation to dynamics-consistent conditioning through shared adapters across modules.
+We propose a shared-hypernetwork framework for context-inferred RL that provides multiplicative modulation for discontinuous context-to-dynamics shifts and couples adaptation to dynamics-consistent conditioning through shared adapters across modules.

-\item \textbf{Theoretical Analysis.} We provide (i) an expressivity separation result for hypernetwork modulation (Theorem~\ref{thm:hyper_expressiveness}) formalizing the multiplicative advantage of DMA*-SH for discontinuous contexts; (ii) a variance decomposition (Theorem~\ref{thm:var_decomp_SU}) that isolates distinct sources of embedding variance under actuator inversion; and (iii) a policy-gradient variance bound (Theorem~\ref{thm:pg_var_bound}) linking within-mode compression to learning stability, motivating an \textit{implicit} structural information bottleneck view.
+\item \textbf{Theoretical Analysis.} We provide (i) an expressivity separation result for hypernetwork modulation (Theorems~\ref{thm:hyper_expressiveness}, \ref{thm:operator-family} and \ref{thm:bottleneck-separation}) formalizing the multiplicative advantage of DMA*-SH for discontinuous contexts; (ii) a variance decomposition (Theorem~\ref{thm:var_decomp_SU}) that isolates distinct sources of embedding variance under actuator inversion; and (iii) a policy-gradient variance bound (Theorem~\ref{thm:pg_var_bound}) linking within-mode compression to learning stability, motivating a structural information bottleneck view.

-\item \textbf{Empirical validation.} On AIB’s held-out actuator-inversion tasks, DMA*-SH achieves zero-shot generalization, outperforming domain randomization by 111.8\%, and context-aware baselines Concat (concatenation-based) by 16.1\%, and DA (with separate policy/value hypernetworks and known context) by 7.5\%.
+\item \textbf{Empirical validation.} On AIB’s held-out, DMA*-SH achieves zero-shot generalization, outperforming domain randomization by 58.1\%, and context-aware baselines Concat (concatenation-based and known context) by 11.5\%, and DA (with separate policy/value hypernetworks and known context) by 4.6\% on average.
 Ablations confirm that normalization, masking, and hypernetwork sharing each contribute to performance.
 Code is available at: \url{https://github.com/dma-sh/dmash}. \end{itemize}